jzuhone/acispy/doc/source/activating.rst

     environment and its associated packages should be used for conducting load reviews, etc.

-On the HEAD LAN, ACISpy is installed into the ACIS Ops Ska3 Python stack at ``/data/acis/ska3``.
+On the HEAD LAN, ACISpy is installed into the ACIS Ops Ska3 Python stack.
 If you are logged on as ``acisdude``, all you need to do is issue the command ``setska3`` and this Python stack and ACISpy will be loaded into your environment.

 However, if you would like activate this stack and ACISpy from your own user account, add the following alias to your ``.bashrc`` if you are using the Bash